VinsmokeSomya/DotNet-WebApp-DevSecOps-Pipeline/README.md

 ![](<https://miro.medium.com/v2/resize:fit:700/0*lhbz9vRWnbRl4xVS>)

-We will be deploying a .NET-based application.
-This is an everyday use case scenario used by several organizations.
-We will be using Jenkins as a CICD tool and deploying our application on a Docker Container and Kubernetes cluster.
-Hope this detailed blog is useful.
+Deploying a .NET-based application.
+Using Jenkins as a CICD tool and deploying our application on a Docker Container and Kubernetes cluster.

 This project shows the detailed metric i.e. CPU Performance of our instance where this project is launched.